 Okay, so recently I was asked to check out Home Buyers Birmingham to sell my house which worked out pretty well, and that is why I found out Denver is reported to have the second worst home affordability rate in the country.
 That is Denver County, as it is measured against 432 other counties across the U.S. including every major metropolitan area.
 In Denver, median home prices are up 215 percent in just nine years!
 And it’s not just Denver.
 Six of the 25 least affordable counties in the country are in Colorado.
 Jefferson County ranks as the 20th least affordable in the country.
+Most housing companies and companies associated with that sector have had been suffering desiccation, save for a handful of Broomfield commercial roofing companies.
 All that is, of course, the flipside of the same coin that has our economy among the best in the country.
 All things are relative, which is why affordability is more important than price.
 It’s also why most in the metro Denver area hope we don’t land Amazon.
 Enough is sometimes more than enough.

 While a recent report from Zillow shows median rents being twice the cost of median mortgage payments, which sounds preposterous and I’m challenging them on that, I can safely say it does, and has for many years, cost less monthly to own than it does to rent.
 The caveat is that mortgage payments are generally considered to come with some up-front down payment and closing costs.
 There’s the catch, right?
 But still, that is an amazing reality!
 This is also why I’ve encouraged so many people to help their adult children buy a home in lieu of future inheritance.
 There are those who actually buy a rental home when their child is born to build equity for college.
 I did.